Director of Development & Stewardship

 match, and monthly wellness benefit.

-This position is full-time and is located in Boston.
+This position is full-time and is located in New England (work-from-home is an option) and regular workdays in our headquarters in Hanover, NH (~2X/month) are expected.
 We are currently all working virtually, but once we are able to host events, staff must be able to occasionally stand for extended periods of time, occasionally lift 20 lbs and assist in physical work needed for various events.
-Also, regular workdays in our headquarters in Hanover, NH (~2X/month) are expected.

 How To Apply: